HappyDonkey123/project-mcgruff-v2.0/README.md

    ```
    cd terraform/1_infrastructure
-   terraform destroy -var-file="global.tfvars"
+   terraform destroy -var-file="../global.tfvars"
    ```

    Wait for this to complete (approx. ??? minutes)

 ## Notes

-* **`mariadb.sh` and `wordpress.sh`** - These script files will launch MariaDB and Wordpress instances in local Docker containers, for testing/experimentation.
+* **`mariadb.sh` and `wordpress.sh`** - These script files will launch MariaDB and Wordpress instances in local Docker containers on your computer, for testing/experimentation.
 Optional to use.

 * **Component versions** - This project specifies component versions where possible (e.g. Terraform providers, AWS NLB, etc.) - one notable exception being the Windows AMI for the AD management instance.
 This should make things reproducible, but may drift re functionality and/or security updates on certain components over time.
 An update/upgrade plan (and automation) for keeping things up-to-date yet stable is advised.